fauortiz/github-upload/readme.md

 #### General Rules
 * Each word you type and send earns you points equivalent to the length of that word.
 * Each consecutive word must begin with the last letter of the previous word.
-* Typing invalid words incurs no penalties aside from the time lost in committing the error.
+* Typing invalid words incurs no penalties apart from the time lost in committing the error.
 * You have 2 minutes to earn as many points as you can.

 #### Ending the game